Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## ➡️ Project Approach

 ### 1. Extract, Transform, Load, and Analysis using MySQL
 1. Created a SQL database and tables, and loaded data from CSV files into the database using Table Data Import Wizard.
+2. Since displayAddress column has full addresses of the listings, it was difficult to do city wise analysis.
+Thus a new table called location was created that contains full addresses of the listings.
+Then, city and district was extracted from the full addresses and placed in city and district columns respectively.
-2. Cleaned data by replacing redundant text-based values with Unique ids to initiate faster querying through relational joins.
+3. Cleaned data by replacing redundant text-based displayAddress values with Unique ids in location table in order to initiate faster querying through relational joins.
 4. Added primary and foreign keys to build a star-schema like relational design
 5. Conducted initial data analysis using SQL queries, including CTEs and Joins.